 Tufi Resort is one of the more luxurious dive resorts in PNG, and offers splendid 180-degree views over the fjord.
 The main building houses a dining room, lounge, bar, reception, office and laundry.
 Built from timber to harmonize with tropical surroundings, it features traditional woven walls and exquisite carvings from many regions of PNG.
 It’s an inviting place to relax, relive the day’s diving experiences and plan tomorrow’s unique diving, trekking or kayaking adventures.
 Outside is a terraced dining area with spectacular views.

 In the evening sit back, relax by the bar, and enjoy the sunset.
 When you have worked up an appetite, the restaurant serves a lavish mix of local seafood, vegetables and real tropical fruits.
 The tariff includes all meals at the resort as well as lunch on dive excursions.

 This is a very remote area of PNG and the village is fringed by rugged mountain ranges on one side and the coastline on the other, so Tufi can only be accessed by aircraft.
-Currently, Airlines of PNG operates 3 services per week between Port Moresby & Tufi.
+Currently, Air Niugini operates 2 services per week, Fridays and Mondays between Port Moresby & Tufi.
 With the current schedules, 7 and 10-night visits to Tufi generally work best.